erjank/teaching/performance.md

 backgrounds or cultural expectations about what's appropriate to say and what isn't.

-There are several things you can do to make feedback more effective:
+There are several things you can do when receiving feedback to make it more effective:
+FIXME: re-word this sentence

 1.  *Initiate feedback.* It's better to ask for feedback than to receive it unwillingly.

-1.  *Choose your own questions*, i.e., ask for specific feedback.
+2.  *Choose your own questions*, i.e., ask for specific feedback.
 It's a lot harder for someone to answer, "What do you think?" than to answer either, "What is one thing I could have done as an instructor to make this lesson more effective?"  or "If